 In addition, Dr. Matsunaga's publication history is significant for having published in the areas of nanodroplets, targeted delivery, ultrasound imaging and ultrasound-mediated drug delivery.
 Of particular relevance has been his efforts over the past four years in the area of phase-change contrast agents where he has researched the formulation and utilization of low-boiling point perfluorocarbon emulsions.
 This current proposal describes their efforts for blood-brain barrier delivery using high-intensity focused ultrasound and microbubbles and/or nanoemulsions.

-Dr. Terry Matsunaga has more than 16 years in the imaging industry where he has worked along side Dr. Evan C. Unger at ImaRx Pharmaceutical Corp. to invent and develop the lipid-coated microbubble product now being sold under the brand name Definity®.
+Dr. Matsunaga also has more than 16 years in the imaging industry where he has worked along side Dr. Evan C. Unger at ImaRx Pharmaceutical Corp. to invent and develop the lipid-coated microbubble product now being sold under the brand name Definity®.